 - Stage 3 ulcers affect the top two layers of skin, as well as fatty tissue.

 - Stage 4 ulcers are deep wounds that may impact muscle, tendons, ligaments, and bone.

-Pressure ulcers are also known as bed sores and decubitus ulcers.
-These can range from closed to open wounds.
-They form most often after sitting or lying in one position too long.
-The immobility cuts off blood circulation over parts of your body, damaging surrounding tissues.
+Bedsores occur most often after a person sits or lies in one position for too long.
+The immobility cuts off blood circulation to specific parts of your body, damaging surrounding tissues.

-Pressure ulcers form predominantly on skin that covers bony areas of the body.
-Common places for bed sores to develop include:
+Pressure ulcers form mainly on any skin that covers bony areas of the body.
+Common places for bedsores to develop include: